|Maintenance Notice - PDF Generation|

 - If automatic approval is enabled but the time-off request is beyond the automatic approval threshold, then the request cannot be wait-listed.
 It is instead saved with the status Preferred.

-Enabling Automatic Approval and setting the threshold
+Enabling Automatic Approval and Configuring the Threshold

 Automatic Approval must be enabled for wait-listing to work.